leojang/Notes/YDNJS.md

 > If you can be certain about the values, and == is safe, use it!
 If you can't be certain about the values, use ===.
 It's that simple.

 > You should take special note of the == and === comparison rules if you're comparing two non-primitive values, like objects (including function and array).
 Because those values are actually held by reference, both == and === comparisons will simply check whether the references match, not anything about the underlying values.

+>For example, arrays are by default coerced to strings by simply joining all the values with commas (,) in between.
+You might think that two arrays with the same contents would be == equal, but they're not: